 What is one thing you wish you knew before you started your professional career?

 There will always be new jobs, opportunities and networks.
-If you don't get a job - or your ideal job - right away, keep your eyes open and continue seeking opportunities for growth and development, never settle.
+If you don't get a job - or your ideal job - right away, keep your eyes open and continue seeking opportunities for growth and development.
+You have time.

 What is one piece of advice you would give to students who are graduating soon and are looking to work in Speech Pathology?